JALin2000/JALin2000.github.io/index.md

 - **Applied Machine Learning:** object detection, action recognition, time series forecasting

 ## News
+- **[May.
+2025]** I start another part-time internship in ABB Schweiz!
+This time I focus on reinforcement learning for automatic operation on container ship.

-- **[Oct.
-2024]** I continue to do my master thesis titled "Optimality and Limitations of Policy Optimization for MPC" in IfA in ETH Zürich!
+- **[May.
+2025]** I finish my master thesis titled "Data-Driven Terminal Cost Approximation for Short-Horizon Linear Quadratic MPC" in IfA in ETH Zürich, and obtain my master's degree!
+A big thank you to Dr. Efe Balta, Riccardo Zuliani and Prof. John Lygeros for their generous guidance along my project!
 - **[Aug.
 2024]** My internship paper "Enhancing Port Automation: A Novel Object Detection Pipeline for Container Ship Bays" is accepted by 2024 IEEE Sensors Conference!
 Thanks for those who helped and guided me through the way!
-- **[Apr.
-2024]** I start my semester project about adaptive control for temperature stabilization of selective laser melting in IfA in ETH Zürich!
 - **[Oct.
 2023]** I start my 6-month internship as a 3D mapping intern in ABB Schweiz!
-- **[Sep.
-2023]** Our paper about skeletal action recognition is submitted to arXiv.
-- **[Aug.
-2023]** Our paper about predicting the coastal water quality is accepted by Journal of Marine Science and Engineering.

 {% include_relative _includes/publications.md %}